w3c/wot-architecture/terminology.md

 ## Execution Environment
 A sandbox within the Runtime that isolates scripts running on the same Servient.

+## to expose a Thing
+To create an Exposed Thing software object in the local runtime environment that enables the application to provide local state and calls as Interactions over the network.

 ## Exposed Thing
 A software object instance created through the Server API that is implemented locally and can be accessed over the network by remote WoT Clients.